czq142857/implicit-decoder/README.md

 ## Datasets and Pre-trained weights
 The original voxel models and rendered views are from [HSP](https://github.com/chaene/hsp).
 Since our network takes point-value pairs, the voxel models require further sampling.
-The sampling method can be found in our [project page](https://www.sfu.ca/~zhiqinc/imgan/Readme.html).
+The sampling method can be found in our [supplementary material](https://github.com/czq142857/implicit-decoder/tree/master/supplementary_material).

 We provide the ready-to-use datasets in hdf5 format, together with our pre-trained network weights.
 The weights for IM-GAN is the ones we used in our demo video.
 The weights for IM-SVR is the ones we used in the experiments in our paper.